42Alena/ft_transcendence-ping-pong-website/docs/Alena_todo_done.md

 	add to .sh remove and adddb(recreate)
 	9done, need to change?)make autofill db from .csv to db for tests
 # TODO:
+- need ft session key encrypt
+- need ft pass encryption
+- use in routes with shemas

 - user, gdpr